-As set out in its cooperation strategy for the 2018–21 period, the SDC will continue its work in relation to governance and the rule of law, jobs and economic development, climate change, disaster prevention and natural resources.
-Humanitarian aid is an integral part of the SDC’s programme.
+As set out in Switzerland's cooperation strategy for the 2018–21 period, the SDC will continue its activities in the areas of governance and the rule of law, jobs and economic development, climate change response, disaster prevention and natural resources.
+Humanitarian aid is an integral part of the SDC's programme.

-The SDC also supported the Mission to Support the Fight against Corruption and Impunity in Honduras (MACCIH) initiated by the Organization of American States (OAS) until its end at the start of 2020.
+It also supported the Organization of American States Mission to Support the Fight against Corruption and Impunity in Honduras, which was completed at the start of 2020.

 Swiss nationals in Honduras

-According to statistics on the Swiss abroad, there were 218 Swiss citizens living in Honduras at the end of 2019.
+According to statistics on the Swiss abroad, there were 215 Swiss nationals living in Honduras at the end of 2020.

 History of bilateral relations

 The SDC has been active in Honduras since 1978 and opened a cooperation office in Tegucigalpa in 1981.
-The main regional office moved to Managua in 1993.
-The cooperation office in Tegucigalpa was then transformed into a liaison and programme office.
+The main regional office was moved to Managua in 1993 and the cooperation office in Tegucigalpa converted into a liaison and programme office.